 Avoidance of Reputation Damage

-Meeting the Qualifications for Contracts and Federal Funding
+Meeting Contract Qualifications for Federal Funding